facereviewer/gattemoos-ng/README.md

 tripcode - Show or set a tripcode for your messages
 ```

-## Running on a VPS
+## Running on a server
-1. Get VPS hosting.
-Sign up.
-Purchase.
+1. Get a server somewhere.
-3. Open up a terminal or something?
+2. Brush up on terminals!
 There are SSH programs you can use on Windows that might be graphical.
-You can use Windows Subsystem for Linux (WSL) to run ubuntu or such from a cmd window
+You can use Windows Subsystem for Linux (WSL) to run ubuntu or such from a cmd window.
+Otherwise you'll know all this stuff already.
-2. `SSH root@xxx.xxx.xxx.xxx` (where the Xs are the server's IP address) using your server's root password
+3. SSH into root at your server's address.
-3. Make a user account to run the bots: `sudo adduser whomever` where 'whomever' is a name you choose.
-It'll ask you to make a password
+4. Make a new user account to run the bots, give them sudoing rights (`usermod -aG sudo __whomever__`)
-4. Give the new account sudoing rights: `usermod -aG sudo whomever` (Again, 'whomever' is changed to the name of your new account)
-5. `exit` out of there
-6. You can use sftp to transfer files.
-On Windows, just get WinSCP and set up a connection to 'whomever' at the server's IP address, make sure you're in their ~ (home) directory in that right-hand panel, use the left-hand panel to browse to your secretlounge-ng-master folder, and just drag all the files across
+5. You can use sftp to transfer files.
+On Windows, just get WinSCP and set up a connection to that new account at the server's IP address.
+Drag all the files across.
-7. `SSH whomever@xxx.xxx.xxx.xxx` to log in as the new user with the password you just set
-8. You might need to `sudo apt-get update` and then `sudo apt-get install python3-pip
+6. SSH into the new user account.
+You might need to `sudo apt-get update` and then `sudo apt-get install python3-pip`.
+Use pip3 to install requirements.txt.
-9. If you put everything into a secretlounge folder, `cd` into the folder
-10. Install requirements: `sudo pip3 install -r requirements.txt` (You might also have to `sudo pip3 install pyTelegramBotAPI` separately for some reason?)
-11. Copy default configuration: `cp config.yaml.example bot1/config.yaml`
-12. `nano bot1/config.yaml` and paste in your bot key from BotFather (you might need to `sudo apt-get install nano`)
+7. Copy default configuration from `config.yaml.example` to `bot1/config.yaml`.
+Edit `bot1/config.yaml` and paste in your bot key from BotFather.
-13. Turn the python file into a program: `sudo chmod 755`
+8. Turn the python file into a program: `sudo chmod 755 secretlounge-ng`.
-14. You'll want to run it on the server and close the SSH window, so get `sudo apt-get install screen`
+9. You'll want to run it on the server and close the SSH window, so get `sudo apt-get install screen`.

 ### Running:
 1. `screen -dmS bot1` where 'bot1' can be any name you choose.